It’s time to show your work today we’re going to learn how to present logos and identity projects.

 The first step is actually to find stock images that work really well.

-We use storyblocks and in this demonstration we’re looking for stationery like business cards, envelopes the standard mockups that’s the first slide of mock ups that we talked about earlier.
+In this demonstration we’re looking for stationery like business cards, envelopes the standard mockups that’s the first slide of mock ups that we talked about earlier.

 We then bring this into Photoshop and we’re going to use some smart objects so that way if you are the client changes their mind or design it can be easily changed without doing all the work again.